 2. Parboil the Rice

 Wash the rice until the water runs clear and soak for 30 minutes.
 Boil water with whole spices, salt, and ghee.
 Add the soaked rice and cook until 70% done — grains should break with pressure but remain firm.
-Drain and set aside.
+Drain the rice and reserve the boiling water.

 3. Layering the Biryani